Horopter/AURA/src/scripts/README.md

 ### Stage 2/3/4/5 fails: "Metadata file not found"
 - Ensure previous stages have completed successfully
 - Check that metadata files exist in expected locations
-- Use `--augmented-metadata`, `--downscaled-metadata`, etc. to specify custom paths
+- Use `--augmented-metadata`, `--scaled-metadata`, etc. to specify custom paths

 ### Out of Memory (OOM) errors
 - Reduce `--num-augmentations` in Stage 1